Avg: 3.3 from 165 votes

 P3&4: both pitches are straight forward and can be linked together.
 There is some runout on this section, but there is the option of slinging chicken heads.

-The Descent: You can rap the gulley/chimney to the south then you will see two rap anchors in the top of another chimney which will rap to the top of the science of friction 1 more rap takes you to the ground.
-Some have rapped with a 70m rope and barley made it to the second rap point, it could be done with a shorter rope however you would just have to walk the rest of the way across roughly 3rd class terrain.
+The Descent: You can rap the gulley/chimney to the south then you'll see two rap anchors in the top of another chimney which will rap to the top of the science of friction.
+1 more rap takes you to the ground.
+A 60m rope took us down the first two repels.
+On the third repel there was about 10ft of 3rd class terrain.

 The only trad needed is for protecting the short crack up to the first belay.